 Next, make a guest list and get those invites out!
 3-4 weeks before your party will give you time to get an accurate headcount and gather all the supplies and have enough wreaths for each attendee.

-Send out an email, evite, or even set up a private Facebook group to invite your friends to your party.
+Send out an invitation, email, evite, or even set up a private Facebook group to invite your friends to your party.

 You will also need to figure out a ballpark figure of how much to charge each attendee to cover the costs of the wreaths and supplies.
 FYI, the prices of plain wreaths and even ribbon and floral wire have jumped up quite a bit in the past year so maybe take a trip to your local craft store to price out supplies beforehand.